moogacs/docs.buf.build/docs/bsr/remote-generation/concepts.md

 Upcoming remote generation registries include the [CommonJS Registry](http://wiki.commonjs.org/wiki/Packages/Registry) and others.

-## Synthetic Version
+## Synthetic version

+A **synthetic version** combines the [template](#template) and [module](../overview.md#module) versions into a [semantic version](https://semver.org/spec/v2.0.0.html) of this form:

+import Syntax from "@site/src/components/Syntax";

+<Syntax
+  title="Synthetic version syntax"
+  examples={["v1.3.5"]}
+  segments={[
+    {label: "v1", kind: "static"},
+    {separator: "."},
+    {label: "template version", kind: "variable"},
+    {separator: "."},
+    {label: "commit sequence ID", kind: "variable"},
+  ]
+} />

+Within this scheme:

+* There's always a **v** prefix
+* The major version is always **1**.
+* The minor version (**3** in the example) corresponds to the [template](#template) version (without the `v` prefix).
+Template versions increase monotonically and have the form `v1`, `v2`, `v3`...
+* The patch version (**5** in the example) corresponds to the module, which is identified by a **commit sequence ID** that's incremented each time a new version of a module is pushed.

-A **synthetic version** combines the **template** version and [module](../overview.md#module) version into a [semantic version](https://semver.org/spec/v2.0.0.html).
-The major version is always 1, the minor version corresponds to the template version (without the `v` prefix), and the patch version corresponds to the **commit sequence ID**.
-For example, the synthetic version `v1.2.10` describes the artifact generated using `v2` of the template and using the commit sequence ID `10` of the module.
+The synthetic version `v1.2.10`, for example, means that the artifact was generated using `v2` of the template and using the commit sequence ID `10` for the module.

-Synthetic versions are used to version **remote generation registry** artifacts.
-Because template and module updates are minor and patch version updates respectively, preserving backwards compatibility across either update is essential to maintain the semantic versioning contract.
-This informs the design of the **template** management.
+### Where synthetic versions are used

+The BSR applies synthetic versions to all remote-generated code artifacts in the **remote generation registry**.
+That currently includes [Go packages](../../tour/use-remote-generation.md) but will be expanded to other languages.

+### Enforcing semantic versioning

+Although we describe synthetic versions as [semantic versions](https://semver.org/spec/v2.0.0.html), the BSR doesn't _enforce_ semantic versioning.
+If you make breaking changes to an asset and push that asset to the BSR, the patch version is incremented in spite of the breaking change, which violates semantic versioning.

+In order to preserve semver guarantees in your own generated assets, we recommend performing [breaking change detection](../../breaking/usage.md) _before_ pushing a new version of a Buf module, potentially as part of your [CI/CD pipeline](../../ci-cd/setup.md#checks).

+### How we implemented synthetic versions

+The challenge with versioning remote-generated code is that unlike versioning schemes that only deal with one artifact, such as a Python library, BSR versions are the product of two logical inputs:

+* The template version
+* The Protobuf module

+When implementing our versioning scheme, we surveyed some popular language registries and found that the most common scheme was semantic versioning but _without_ [pre-release and build](https://www.baeldung.com/cs/semantic-versioning#4-pre-release-and-build) labels.
+In other words, we found that versions like `v1.2.3` were common whereas `v1.2.3-alpha.1` were not, and we opted for the former.